serverless/blog/writers-guide.md

 # Posting on GitHub

-You can post your draft to the [Serverless blog repo](https://www.google.com/url?q=https://github.com/serverless/blog&sa=D&ust=1481063994414000&usg=AFQjCNHvBjg9f2tGwGoVtFGIp4-wHUbVKA) or send a link to a Google Doc to [stefanie@serverless.com](mailto:stefanie@serverless.com) for editing and review.
+You can post your draft to the [Serverless blog repo](https://www.google.com/url?q=https://github.com/serverless/blog&sa=D&ust=1481063994414000&usg=AFQjCNHvBjg9f2tGwGoVtFGIp4-wHUbVKA) for editing and review.

-Please add your author file to the blog repo, or ping Stefanie for assistance doing so.
-Your author info will include links to your GitHub, Twitter, personal website (or Serverless.com), in addition to a short and long bio.
-Your photo will be your GH profile photo and your bio will come from the information you submitted for the company website.
+Please add your author file along with your post.
+This will include links to your GitHub, Twitter, personal or company website, in addition to a short and long bio.
+Your photo will be your GitHub avatar

 # Writing Resources